microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-devices.md

 ### A. Motion Devices

 Motion devices have a variety of applications throughout you environment.
-Motions devices have been used to provide desk occupancy, room occupancy, smart parking, predictive cleaning and activity level monitoring solutions.
+Motion devices have been used to provide desk occupancy, room occupancy, smart parking, predictive cleaning and activity level monitoring solutions.

 ### B. Temperature and Humidity Devices